syxanash/adbMediaControl/README.md

 ## UI

 ADBridge can act as a toggle (press the Power Key once briefly) and then you can use the mouse from the numpad or the media keys.
-Alternatively just combine the Power Key + the media commands and app shortcut to activate it once without triggering the mouse movement feature from the numpad.
+Alternatively just combine the Power Key + the media commands and app shortcut to activate it once without triggering the mouse movement feature from the numpad (see shortcuts above).

 ![enabled](repo-assets/enabled.png)
 ![disabled](repo-assets/disabled.png)